 Visual cues displayed in communication process on online spaces have possibility to be selected and edited before transmitting.
 Photographs on Facebook page, for example, have in such a way been customized by the account owner to get good impressions in initiating friendships (Wang, Moon, Kwon, Evans, & Stefanone, 2009).
-Through
+Through photographs, the impression of attraction derived from the facial appearance.
+Yet, in text-based CMC, impression emerges from receiver's ability to process text in order to get enhanced self-presentation (Walther et al., 2001).

 Internet is used to foster relationships with known people and to build unthreatened relationships with unknown people (Mckenna et al., 2002).
-As hyperpersonal studies of selective self-presentation, visual anonymity in CMC facilitates users to disclose themselves on online space easier, but they also have the possibility to overestimate its openness (Whitty & Joinson, 2009).
+As hyperpersonal studies of selective selfpresentation, visual anonymity in CMC facilitates users to disclose themselves on online space easier, but they also have the possibility to overestimate its openness (Whitty & Joinson, 2009).